Bayesian inference for aggregated Hawkes processes: Aggregated Hawkes process

 \subsection{Aggregated event information}

-We consider three scenarios of aggregated data from Hawkes processes of increasing complexity.
-Aggregated temporal event data, aggregated spatio-temporal event data, and the scenario with aggregated event data on multiple processes.
-We assume that the process is observed during the $[0,T)$ time window, and, if spatial information is available, over a spatial window $W = [0,W_x]\times[0,W_y]$.
-We consider a rectangular spatial window here for notational simplicity, though our approach could be applied to spatial windows of any shape (such as the one in \cref{sec:application}).
+We consider three scenarios of aggregated data from Hawkes processes: aggregated temporal event data, aggregated spatio-temporal event data, and aggregated event data on multiple processes.
+We assume that the process is observed during the $[0,T)$ time window, and, if spatial information is available, over a spatial window $W$.